For the Dental Office

 the remaining intact active medication has a chance to reach

-the general circulation and CNS to become effective.
+the general circulation and C. N. S. to become effective.
 The duration

 and depth of the medication’s effects is also unpredictable